leewtai/leewtai.github.io/courses/stat_computing/README.md

 The most basic random variable is the outcome of $$n$$ coin tosses where heads correspond to 1 and tails correspond to 0.

-To generate this kind of data:
+To generate this kind of data, you could use the following commands:
 ```r
 n <- 20
 coin <- c(0, 1)